jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

    :width: 700px
    :align: center

 Preview the demultiplexing result: the numbers of singlets and multiplets.
-Note: This is not a sgRNA enrichment library.

 .. code-block:: python